Namahage: Tradition

-The practice has shifted over the years.

-According to 20th century descriptions, the namahage would typically receive mochi (rice cakes) from the households they visited, but newlywed couples were supposed to play host to them in full formal attire and offer them sake and food.
-The namahage still receive hospitality in likewise manner during the New Years, but in a reversal of roles, the namahage distribute mochi to visitors (tourists) during the Namahage sedo matsuri (なまはげ柴灯まつり, Namahage Sedo Festival) held in February.
+The practice has shifted over the years, as according to 20th century descriptions, the namahage would typically receive mochi (rice cakes) from the households they visited, with newlywed couples being required to host them in full formal attire, and offer them sake and food.
+The namahage still receive hospitality in a similar manner during the New Years, but in a reversal of roles, the namahage distribute mochi to visitors (tourists) during the Namahage sedo matsuri (なまはげ柴灯まつり, Namahage Sedo Festival) held in February.